KWangMark/META-DATA/README.md

 						- student psudo ids
 					- attributes
 						- the study is undergoing, the adjusted attributes will be updated here
-				- Filename: analysis_code_v2.html (the second code version for analyzing)
+				- Filename: analysis_code_vfinal.html (the newest code version for analyzing)
 					- cluster analysis
 					- Principle Component analysis
 					- logistic regression model